nyorain/vpp/README.md

 //In future vpp will probably offer some sane render pass presets vpp::RenderPass renderPass = ...;

-//To render somethin now, you could e.g. use the vpp::SwapChainRenderer which requires you to
+//To render somethin now, you could e.g. use the vpp::SwapchainRenderer which requires you to
 //build your render command buffers, but manages all the rest for you. class MyRendererBuilder : public vpp::RendererBuilder {